patchlevel/event-sourcing/docs/pages/cli.md

 * SchemaUpdateCommand: `event-sourcing:schema:update`
 * SchemaDropCommand: `event-sourcing:schema:drop`

-> :book: You can also register doctrine migration commands,
+!!! note

-> see the [store](./store.md) documentation for this.
+    You can also register doctrine migration commands, see the [store](./store.md) documentation for this.

 ## Projection commands